jabberhams/SimHash-DotNet/README.md

 It takes roughly 15 seconds to calculate the hamming distance for all the articles against those 11,000 fingerprints (still on the smallish laptop).

-## Database Backends

-Work is currenly underway to implement multiple backend providers with this code.
-This will mimic the concepts around another popular simhash library (https://github.com/seomoz/simhash-db-py).

 ## Future Work

-Database backends (Redis, HBase, Sql, Mongo)
+- Database backends (Redis, HBase, Sql, Mongo) - this will mimic the concepts around another popular simhash library (https://github.com/seomoz/simhash-db-py)
-Nuget Submission
+- Nuget Submission
-Interfaces
+- Interfaces
-Alternate Hashing Functions
+- Alternate Hashing Functions
-More test coverage
+- More test coverage
-Ensure the Converters are up-to-snuff.
+- Ensure the Converters are up-to-snuff.